obsolete-outdated/date_range/README.md

 # date_range

 A simple way to find a daterange in which a datetime is.
+Used for db queries.

 ## Getting Started